History of The Warren Historical Societies

 2003 April “Showcase Lawn Service” sold business to “GDM Lawn care” owner June Mead.

-In 2010 a Memorial to all veterans and those who died on attacks on our country was donated anonymously by families.
+In 2010 a Memorial to all veterans and those who died on attacks on our country was donated anonymously.
 It urged our young people to be Vigilant and be prepared.
-We think it filled a need because people forget and many youngsters were too young to remember the events or not born yet.
+We veterans and former firemen feel it filled a need because people forget and many youngsters were too young to remember the events or not born yet.
 And young people need to know that our country can be and has been attacked more than once.
 Also we should honor all veterans and those who died in the attacks on our country.
 Not just people who served in the military.
 We lost over 400 policemen and firemen on 9-11.
-Shouldn't there be a rememberance of this for future generations.
+Shouldn't there be a remembrance of this for future generations.
 Well one was donated without cost to the city and there was lots of room for it in this old cemetery.
 And it was there a long time not hurting anything, doing no harm.
 And it was doing its job of educating visitors.
 I saw many parents being children to that spot while I was doing research.
-Unfortunatly the village veterans memorial did not do this job, did not mention all veterans or those who died in attacks on our country and only honored those interred here.
-Us veterans and those who knew firemen or relatives who died at Pearl Harbor or on 9-11 feel the newer memorial was nice but a little shortsighted.
-Those folks who placed the new one ripped out the old one even though it was in a different place, and that upsets us veterans.
-What a shameful act.

 This brought a lot of attention to this old cemetery.
-Perhaps partly as a result some persons donated four memorials to our soldiers and a Children's memorial.
+Perhaps partly as a result some persons donated memorials: to our soldiers, Unknown Soldier, and a Children's memorial.
 The majority of descendants of the early Warren families live out of town and in other states.
-The families who donated these memorials were probably from out of town and they made the donations anonymously.
-My guess was this was done to put the emphasis on the message and on the memorials rather than on who donated it.
-It may be noted that they consulted historian Wesley Arnold's big website for the names of the soldiers buried there and other information because that is the only source available and he probably had given them his web site card when they visited the cemetery.
-They also quoted him on two stones.
-Another factor was that the historian had spent many hours in that cemetery doing research taking measurements etc. During the time he was there he stated that several people visited and he gave them a tour and his website card.
+The families who donated these memorials were probably from out of town and they just had the stones placed in the cemetery without fanfare or public attention as most families do.
+It may be noted that at least one consulted historian Wesley Arnold's big website and got the names of the soldiers buried there and other information because that is the only source available and he probably had given them his web site card when they visited the cemetery.
+Another factor was that the historian had spent many hours in that cemetery doing research taking measurements etc. During the time he was there many people visited and he gave them a tour and his historical website card.
 He also stated he had often suggested that a memorial was needed naming our soldiers and he would like to see an unknown soldier memorial and that there were hundreds of children buried there without markers.
-He tells of one woman visitor who did not live in Warren who may have recently lost a relative who was very interested in the idea of these memorials.
+He tells of one woman visitor from out of town who may have recently lost a relative who was very interested in the idea of these memorials.
+She was an older woman and teared up when as I mentioned the possibility of these memorials.
 It is not polite to ask women for their name and addresses at first meeting so no notation of hers was made.
+Well not a long time after that a some new markers appeared.
+Is there a connection, of course since Wes Arnold’s website was obviously used to get the soldier list on which he is listed as a Vietnam era veteran who is going to be sprinkled at Warren Union Cemetery and the historian’s name was quoted on the children’s memorial probably to indicate the source of the information., and this was a relatively short time after more than one person showed interest in the ideas for the markers.
+So was old Veteran Wes involved?
+Of course and proudly so.
+I suggested that these stones would honor our soldiers and the many children without markers.
+Why not after there is a lot of room available and these would help educate younger visitors.
+But wait before the reader jumps to the conclusion that “Wes did it” Absolutely no I do not have this kind of money to spend on all of these expensive granite memorials that only a very few people would ever see.
+I have better uses for my limited funds.
+Remember I am retired and trying to live on a part time teacher’s social insecurity with lots of medical bills.
+And if the children’s memorial is ever recovered I would have my name removed because I feel any name detracts from the message of honoring our pioneers and children who have no marker.

 Now the officers of this group appear to be good people and have done many good things.
 However they made a big mistake.
 Perhaps they got carried away in their desire to control all things historical.
 Perhaps it was jealousy.
 It was rumored that they were very upset that the historian's name was quoted on two of the stones and that their permission was not obtained to place them in the cemetery.
 (However they did not own the cemetery. and there was no policy regarding placing of stones as families had always just placed their own stones.)
 An insider in the group reported that they were very upset about these memorials that they could not take credit for.
-Perhaps they just wanted to take credit for all major things historical or whatever but here is the story of their big mistake.
-It appears the three got themselves all worked up over this and got two men to steal/remove the stones from the cemetery.
+Perhaps they just wanted to take credit for all major things historical or whatever but it appears the three got themselves all worked up over this and got two men (husbands of B and M) to steal/remove the stones from the cemetery.

-On about July 14 five memorials were stolen from the cemetery.
+On about July 14, 2011 five memorials were stolen from Warren Union Cemetery.
 That evening the theft was discovered by historian Wesley Arnold and Tom Turmel and the police were called.
 The police refused to come as we could not give them an address for the cemetery as it has no address.
 Besides the 911 operator probably thought it was a prank call.
 Who reports stones stolen from a cemetery?
 So a police report was made late that night.
 The next morning Wesley was awakened by the Macomb Daily reporter wanting facts on the theft.
 It was amazing how the reporter could even know about this.
 It seems they check police reports in search of news to put in the paper.
 He requested he meet the historian at the cemetery and show him where the 5 stolen stones had been.
 During this time News 4 showed up with Bora Kim.
 It was pointed out that $4,000 worth of new beautiful granite markers had been stolen but we could not come up with any reason as nobody steals memorials from a cemetery.
+Although bronze markers are sometimes a target as bronze can be sold, no bronze markers had been stolen.
 The expensive granite stones could be resurfaced and sold was the only explanation that seemed logical.
-Later WWJ news radio also called the historian and he could only tell them what I knew.
+Later WWJ news radio also called the historian and he could only tell them what he knew which was grave stones were stolen.
 Well soon it was on the Radio.
-Later that afternoon WWJ news Radio called and told him that a woman (Sue Keffer) had called and confessed to having the stones removed.
+Later that afternoon WWJ news Radio called and told the historian that a woman (Sue Keffer) had called and confessed to having the stones removed.
 And they wanted his reaction.
 It was one of shock.
-Then the historian called the Warren police to verify this and was transferred to Lt Beck who confirmed that Sue Keffer had called them and told them Warren Historical Society had the stones removed and that they knew where they were.
-The Warren police not knowing what to do just treated this incident as a dispute among historical society members, so no police action was taken.
-Sue Keffer later admitted at the Warren Historical Commission meeting that she was the one who had called.
+Then the historian called the Warren police to verify this and was transferred to Lt Beck who confirmed that Sue Keffer had indeed called them and told them she had had the stones removed and that they knew where they were.
+The Warren police not knowing what to do just treated this incident as a dispute among historical society members, so no police action was ever taken.
+Sue Keffer later admitted at the Warren Historical Commission meeting that she was the one who had called and Oz also stated he was one of those who removed the stones.

 According to the Warren Police, WWJ, and Macomb Daily officers of the Warren Historical Society were behind the stealing of at least 5 expensive memorials from Warren Union Cemetery.
 They do not own the cemetery or the markers, They did this secretly without just cause, without a public hearing, without notification to the membership or vote, or vote of Village Commission, or notification of City Council or even property owners.
 They robbed Warren's unknown soldier memorial from a grave and they stole a memorial that listed Warren soldiers who are buried there.
 This was the only memorial showing the names of these soldiers.
 Nothing was found wrong with these memorials in a meeting held afterward.
 And they stole the memorial to all veterans and to those who died on attacks on our country and 9-11 (including over 400 policemen and firemen) and they stole another that honors our flag and yet another that honors those many children and pioneers buried there without markers.

 It appears that the persons who did this are now so ashamed of their actions they are now trying to blame others.
-This was not an action by the historical society rather just two persons.
+This was not an action by the historical society.
 The membership or public had not been informed and The Village Commission did not vote on this.
+I have the minutes of the meetings before and after.

 Disrespecting our soldiers who were killed or put their lives on the line for our freedom is wrong.
 Stealing memorials that name our soldiers is worse than disgraceful.
 They are robbing our history left for our young people who no longer are taught history in school.
 No one should be allowed to steal memorials they don't own out of a cemetery they don't own.
 We veterans feel that they have disrespected our soldiers, our flag and those who died on attacks to our country.
 These memorials were donated without cost to the city possibility by out of town descendents of those buried there.